Introduction of Java Enterprise Edition Platform.

 4.3.4.Add a business method for calculating the age defference between Duke and the User.

-Add a business method that calculates the difference in age in years between Duke and the user and creates a new FirstcupUser entity.
+Add a business method that calculates the difference in age in years between Duke and the user

 1.Add a business method called getAgeDifference by copying and pasting the following code :-